AdobeDocs/media-analytics.pt-BR/help/media-collection-api/mc-api-timelines/mc-api-timeline-2.md

 ## VOD, anúncios precedentes, anúncios intermediários, usuário abandona o conteúdo antecipadamente

 Os diagramas a seguir ilustram a linha do tempo do indicador de reprodução e a linha do tempo correspondente das ações de um usuário.
-Apresentam-se seguidamente os pormenores de cada ação e os pedidos que a acompanham.
+Os pormenores de cada ação e os pedidos que a acompanham são apresentados a seguir.

 ![](assets/va_api_content_2.png)